cdig/cd-module/README.md

 ```

 Paste it in to your Terminal.
 Stuff will start running.
 It'll clear your screen when done.
-Your jacket is now dry!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/jacket.jpg)

 ### Lemma Three

 Run the `gulp` command.
 You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser.
-Party down!
+Welcome to the future!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/party.jpg)